eyeplum/Lumiere/README.md

 - `$ docker cp file_to_copy container_id:destination_file_path`

-- Example: A simple Swfit script running in OS X and an Ubuntu container
+- Example: A simple Swift script running in OS X and an Ubuntu container

 ## Share the Docker image on Docker Hub